wp-plugins/duplicator/readme.txt

  This tool is great to move WordPress or backup Wordpress sites and for pulling a production site down onto your local machine for testing and validation.
 It also works good for developing locally and then pushing up to a production server for a first time site release.

 = Please Note =
-This project is currently in Beta, the underlying logic to backup WordPress, move WordPress and transfer WordPress are very complex.
+The underlying logic to backup WordPress, move WordPress and transfer WordPress are very complex.
 It's impossible to know how each system is setup; this is why your feedback is important to us.
 Thanks for helping us to make WordPress the best blogging platform in the world.

+= Duplicator Pro =
+Take Duplicator to the next level with the [premium version](http://snapcreek.com/duplicator) of the plugin.

 = Active Contributors =
 <li>[Paal Joachim Romdahl](http://www.easywebdesigntutorials.com) (Training)</li>